Semler Scientific, Inc. (OTCMKTS:SMLR) CEO Douglas Murphy-Chutorian Sells 1,250 Shares

 - On Monday, May 24th, Douglas Murphy-Chutorian sold 2,500 shares of Semler Scientific stock.
 The shares were sold at an average price of $106.94, for a total transaction of $267,350.00.

-A number of brokerages have weighed in on SMLR.
-B. Riley boosted their target price on Semler Scientific from $147.00 to $151.00 and gave the stock a “buy” rating in a research report on Tuesday, May 4th.
-Zacks Investment Research lowered shares of Semler Scientific from a “buy” rating to a “hold” rating in a research report on Thursday, July 8th.
+A number of equities research analysts recently weighed in on the company.
+B. Riley upped their price target on Semler Scientific from $147.00 to $151.00 and gave the stock a “buy” rating in a report on Tuesday, May 4th.
+Zacks Investment Research lowered Semler Scientific from a “buy” rating to a “hold” rating in a report on Thursday, July 8th.

 Semler Scientific, Inc develops, manufactures, and markets proprietary products that assist healthcare providers to evaluate and treat patients with chronic diseases in the United States.
 The company's products include QuantaFlo, a four-minute in-office blood flow test that enables healthcare providers to use blood flow measurements as part of their examinations of a patient's vascular condition.